Wood features

 Standard EN 350:2016 classifies wood species according to durability

-The wood holds up quite well in the air or fully submerged in water.
-In direct contact with the ground, however, its strength is greatly reduced.
-Moisture and air create a breeding ground for fungi and insects that attack and destroy wood.
+Wood holds up quite well in air or totally submerged in water.
+When in direct contact with the ground, however, its resistance is greatly reduced.
+Moisture and air create a breeding environment for fungi and insects that attack and destroy wood.
 How quickly it is attacked and destroyed depends on the characteristics of the species.

-European Standard EN 350:2016 - Durability of wood and wood-based products - Testing and classification of the durability to biological agents of wood and wood-based materials - -combined the old EN 350-1 and EN 350-2 standards into one document.
-There are 4 categories of durability for wood, depending on resistance to different factors: wood-rotting fungi, wood-boring insects, termites and marine organisms.
+European Standard EN 350:2016 - Durability of wood and wood-based products - Testing and classification of the durability to biological agents of wood and wood-based materials - - combined the old EN 350-1 and EN 350-2 standards into a single document.
+There are 4 durability categories for wood, depending on its resistance to different factors: wood-rotting fungi, wood-boring insects, termites and marine organisms.

 Depending on the resistance to fungi that cause rotting, wood is divided into 5 durability classes.
-DC 1 is the most durable grade, with a strength of more than 25 years, and DC 5 is the perishable grade, with a strength of less than 5 years (for some countries less than 1 year).
-Find here classes with examples of wood species for each.
-The strength refers to heartwood, the sapwood of all species is classified in DC 5.
+DC 1 is the most durable class, with a resistance of more than 25 years, and DC 5 is perishable wood, with a resistance of less than 5 years (for some countries, less than 1 year).
+Find here grades with examples of wood species for each grade.
+Strength refers to heartwood, sapwood of all species being classified as DC 5.

-Why heartwood is stronger on the outside than sapwood
+Why heartwood is tougher on the outside than sapwood

-The difference in strength between sapwood and heartwood is their ability to absorb water, i.e. how quickly the fungi can get inside.
-When very young, the tree draws its food from the ground to grow by forming new wood cells.
-As it grows, the old cells die, lose their capacity to absorb, and gradually strengthen and take on a supporting role.
+The difference in strength between sapwood and heartwood is their ability to absorb water, i.e. how quickly fungi can get inside.
+When it is very young, the tree takes its nourishment from the soil to grow by forming new wood cells.
+As it grows, the old cells die, lose their absorptive capacity and gradually become stronger and more supportive.
 Cell death occurs differently from species to species (e.g. 2-3 years in acacia, 12-13 years in ash).

 As new cells form in the area between the bark and the trunk, dead cells accumulate inwards, forming heartwood.
-The new cells form a ring between the bark and the heartwood, an area called alburn, responsible for feeding the whole tree.
-When the tree is young and growing, the sapwood area is wide, with little heartwood.
-As it approaches maturity, the heartwood part grows, with the sapwood part becoming increasingly narrow.
+The new cells form a ring between the bark and the heart, an area called alburn, responsible for feeding the whole tree.
+When the tree is young, in full growth, the sapwood area is wide, with little heartwood.
+As it nears maturity, the heartwood part grows, and the sapwood part becomes narrower.

-The loss of feeding capacity makes the heartwood absorb less water and so the fungi that cause decay have a harder time reaching it.
+The loss of nourishing ability means that the heartwood absorbs less water, making it harder for decay-causing fungi to reach it.
 It is the part of the wood that is used to make furniture and other objects because of its much better mechanical strength and workability than sapwood.

-However, according to the standard classification, heartwood can last from less than 5 years to more than 25 years, depending on the species.
+However, according to the standardized classification, the duramen can last from less than 5 years to more than 25, depending on the species.
 What causes this difference?
-The presence inside the vessels of formations and substances that block the entry of water, and thus the fungi that cause decay.
+The presence inside the vessels of formations and substances that block the entry of water, and thus of fungi that cause rotting.

-Tiles, resins, gums, tannin - formations and substances that determine the durability of wood
+Tiles, resins, gums, tannins - formations and substances that determine wood durability

-Over time, some wood species have evolved and developed defences to protect themselves from attack by fungi or to repair wounds caused by insects and animals.
-As sapwood cells cease their feeding activity, becoming so-called dead heartwood cells, parts of them turn into fungicidal compounds or simply into formations blocking the entry of water into heartwood vessels.
-The latter are called tile and are outgrowths of parenchyma cells (those that form the woody mass).
+Over time, some wood species have evolved and developed defenses to protect themselves from fungal attack or to repair wounds caused by insects and animals.
+As the sapwood cells cease their feeding activity, becoming so-called dead heartwood cells, parts of them turn into fungicidal compounds or simply into formations that block the entry of water into the heartwood vessels.
+The latter are called tile and are outgrowths of parenchyma cells (the cells that make up the woody mass).

-Tyloses are like air bubbles that attach themselves to the vessels of deciduous heartwood (in the pores) or in the tracheids of the softwood.
+Tyloses (tylosis) are like air bubbles that attach themselves to the pores of deciduous heartwood (in the pores) or the tracheids of resinous heartwood.
 They make it much harder for water to get in and out.
-The more there are, the more the wood is protected, i.e. water does not get in, and so the fungi that cause decay are kept away.
-Acacia has its pots blocked with such tiles, its resistance to the outside is very high.
-The percentage of tiles is also very high in chestnut, which is also known for its outdoor resistance.
-Unlike acacia and chestnut, beech, poplar, willow and birch have free-standing pots, with water free to enter.
+The more of them there are, the better the wood is protected, i.e. water does not get in and the fungi that cause decay are kept at bay.
+The pots of acacia are blocked with such tiles, making it very resistant to the outside.
+The percentage of tiles is also very high in chestnut wood, which is also recognized for its resistance to the exterior.
+Unlike acacia and chestnut, beech, poplar, poplar, willow and birch have loose pots, with water free to enter.

 the natural strength of wood on the outside

-How important the presence of tiles is can be seen in oak.
-White oak (Quercus alba) has tiles in its pores, while red oak (Quercus rubra) does not.
-As a result, white oak is listed as durable wood (DC 2), while red oak has low durability (DC 4).
+How important the presence of tiles is can be seen in oak wood.
+White oak (Quercus alba) has tiles in its pores, whereas red oak (Quercus rubra) does not.
+As a result, white oak is listed as a durable wood (DC 2), whereas red oak has low durability (DC 4).

-Another effect of the presence of tiles is that the wood dries longer.
+Another effect of the presence of tiles is that the wood dries out over a longer period of time.
 Tiles accumulate in the cut area when the wood is cut, preventing water from escaping.
-Chestnut, with the pots almost blocked by the tiles, dries much more slowly, while it takes up to a year for the log to reach the equilibrium moisture content of 30%.
+Chestnut, with the pots almost blocked by the tiles, dries much more slowly, while logwood takes up to a year to reach the equilibrium moisture content of 30%.

-Resins, gums and other substances that protect the wood from fungi, insects and termites are stored in the tiles.
-Depending on their nature, wood gives off a specific smell.
-The resins in resinous wood have the ability to repair wounds caused by animals or various weather phenomena.
+The tiles contain resins, gums and other substances that protect the wood from fungi, insects and termites.
+Depending on their nature, the wood gives off a specific odor.
+The resins in resinous wood have the ability to repair wounds caused by animals or weathering.

-The study of wood composition and microscopic structure can give us important information on the behaviour of the species under outdoor conditions.
-However, it should not be forgotten that natural durability depends on the geographical region from which the tree originates, growing conditions, age and other such variables.
+The study of wood composition and its microscopic structure can provide important information on the behavior of the species under outdoor conditions.
+However, it should not be forgotten that natural durability depends on the geographical region of origin, growing conditions, age and other such variables.

 I hope you find the information useful.
-As usual, we welcome additions.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+Complementaries are, as always, welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply.

 About the author